 So I don’t practice a specific faith, even though I was raised up in an ultra-religious home.
 I now follow a path of numerous drums for the day that I live in, something that took me a while to understand was really OK for me.
-Much of that decision lies around early childhood trauma and it’s intermingling with said ultra-religious upbringing but before you tell me that you’ll pray for me and hope that I discover the way I need to be walking, please know that I am one of the most spiritual people you’ll ever run into…and those early experiences have brought me to that place.
+Much of that decision lies around early childhood trauma and it’s intermingling with said ultra-religious upbringing but before you tell me that you’ll be praying that I discover the way I need to be walking, please know that I am one of the most spiritual people you’ll ever run into…and those early experiences have brought me to that place.
 I learn so much from absolutely everyone I encounter, good, bad, and ugly (my Lutheran parents, my Catholic husband and children, my Buddhist girlfriend, my Church of Christ training client, my non-denominational niece, you get the picture).

 The music teacher who accompanied me on guitar was amazing.
-She was encouraging and allowed me to sing from my heart.
+She was encouraging and told me to sing from my heart.
 I was honored to be a part of such a sweet service where the Christmas pageant was acted out by the adorable 5th grade class.
 Being “me” has never been so difficult, however.